 Art 50 is a partnership between Sky Arts, the Barbican, Sage Gateshead, BALTIC Centre for Contemporary Art and Storyvault Films.

 'In a new partnership with the Barbican we announce our unique project entitled 'Let Me Play The Lion Too'.
 This will bring together twelve performers of exceptional promise, with an equal mix of those with a disability and those without.
 An intensive two week period of improvisation will empower them to take responsibility for their own creativity, and will culminate in evenings of anarchic spontaneity.'
 Paul Hunter, Artistic Director of Told by an Idiot

-Let Me Play The Lion Too is supported by The City of London Corporation and The Boris Karloff Charitable Foundation.
+Let Me Play The Lion Too is supported by Arts Council England, The City of London Corporation, Sky Arts 50, The Rayne Foundation and The Boris Karloff Charitable Foundation.